asynts/writer/NOTES.md

     -   I was thinking about caching some more information in the model nodes about the length of words, however, this doesn't work because of word groups.

+-   We need to reference model nodes in almost all layout nodes to be able to build the parent hierachy.

+    The difficulty here is that we need to ensure that this hierachy is complete.

+-   If we modify the model tree from a hook in the layout tree, we must not modify any layout nodes because the calling code might rely on it still.